Skip to main content

 Written by Jason Wiese

-The Attendance Log on a class roster will show you all activities within the class and who acted.
+The Attendance Log on a class roster will show you all activities within the class and who participated.
 This is useful to understand what has happened to a class and who did it.
-For example, if a customer says they canceled before the Late Cancellation Window but were still charged the penalty, you can check the Attendance Log to confirm when they canceled.
-Additionally, you can use the log to see which employee has changed reservations.

 Here is information on each column in the Attendance Log: